matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-rds-walkthrough.md

 ## Walkthrough overview

 There are two projects in this walkthrough.
 First is [rusoto-rds](https://github.com/matthewkmayer/matthewkmayer.github.io/tree/master/samples/rusoto-rds).
-This creates the AWS RDS instance and should be run first.
+This creates the Amazon Web Services (AWS) Relational Database Service (RDS) instance and should be run first.

 The second is [rusoto-rocket](https://github.com/matthewkmayer/matthewkmayer.github.io/tree/master/samples/rusoto-rocket).
 This is the Rocket web service sample.
 It uses Diesel and Rocket to have a web site that connects to the RDS instance created in `rusoto-rds` and demonstrates a hit counter.